 Our lab will open in January 2023.
 We welcome the interested research technicians, postdocs, graduate students, and undergraduates to join our team and make the amazing things happen together.
 Work hard and play hard is not what we want, what we want and insist on is to make our work and our play indistinguishable!

-- Archibald Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN Spring 2023
+- Archibald Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN 2023

-- Research Associate, Department of Cancer Biology, Lerner Research Institute, Cleveland Clinic, OH 2021-Present
+- Research Associate, Department of Cancer Biology, Lerner Research Institute, Cleveland Clinic, OH 2021-2023

 - Postdoctoral fellow, Department of Cancer Biology, Lerner Research Institute, Cleveland Clinic, OH (Mentor: Nima Sharifi)2013-2021